TRIGGER WARNING: EATING DISORDERS

 After almost two years of suffering from a crippling mental illness, their only solution was that I become a better Muslim.
 My period was irregular, my teeth were stained, and I had permanent stomach cramps.
 I tried to better myself in a religious manner, but I struggled.
 I simply could not stop binging and purging.

 After speaking to a family member with a medical background, my parents finally decided to take me to a psychologist.
 Yet, even as they drove me to and from therapy sessions, they did not fully grasp the extent of the bulimia.

 And after a full year of bi-weekly meetings with my psychologist, I stopped.
-Not because the psychological intervention worked a miracle, but because I finally realised that my life was going up in flames and I was the one with the box of matches.
+Not because the psychological intervention worked a miracle, but because I finally realized that my life was going up in flames, and I was the one with the box of matches.

 It has been three years since my last binge and purge.
 I am still not happy with my body, but I prefer a few stretch marks to the pain and shame that plagued me in the past.

 Although flashbacks and triggers happen all the time, I strongly believe that in the next few years, I will have healed completely.